CoBrALab/minc-bpipe-library/README.md

 Some stages produce both ``mnc`` files and ``xfm`` files, see the ``$output`` variables for what is generated.

 #Scinet Operation
-New (experimental) operation on SciNet is now implemented.
 Inputs are split into 8 file chunks and submitted as local bpipe jobs on scinet nodes

 Steps